Mark-Cooper-Janssen-Vooles/TypeScript/readme.md

 in terminal run: "tsc <filename>.ts" to compile, or "tsc <filename>.ts -w" to watch, aka reload whenever it changes

 to watch the whole project, "tsc --init" (creates tsconfig.json file), can now run "tsc" and it will compile all files in the project.
 Or "tsc -w" and it will watch them too.

+Note: when you use TS with create-react-app, you don't need to do this.
+Its already all configured for you.

 **Core Types typescript supports**